DataBauHeini/DWL-Project_SCJ/DWL_02/ReadMe.md

 Main file for daily fetch, clean and load data from data lake to data warehouse with Apache Airflow.

 ### Reddit_historical_toDWH.py
-Script to fetch the Reddit data from S3 bucket and load them to DWH.
+Script to manually fetch the Reddit data from S3 bucket and load them to DWH.

 ### Investment Performance.py
 Script to calculate the performance of different investment strategies for research question 2.